Women's Mentoring Programme

 - Being resilient

 There are also regular events for all participants in the programme to meet, with opportunities to hear from New Zealand’s leading women.
-Speakers have included former Prime Minister Rt Hon Dame Jenny Shipley and alumna Anne Quinn CBE, who led a distinguished career in the oil, gas and power industry.
+Speakers have included former Prime Minister Rt Hon Dame Jenny Shipley, alumna Anne Quinn CBE, who led a distinguished career in the oil, gas and power industry, and Gráinne Moss, Chief Executive of Oranga Tamariki – Ministry for Children.

 Students and mentees

-The programme is open to female undergraduate business or business conjoint (BCom/BProp conjoint) students who will have completed at least one year of business programmes and will be going into at least second-year by March 2019.
-Mentees will need to be studying in both Semesters 1 and 2 in 2019, to ensure that they will be in Auckland to fulfil their mentoring relationship.
-If you are going on exchange in 2019, you will not be eligible to apply.
+The programme is only open to female undergraduate BCom or BCom conjoint students, and BProp or BProp conjoint students who will have completed at least one year of business programmes and will be going into their penultimate or final year of study in March 2021.
+Mentees will need to be studying in both Semesters One and Two in 2021, to ensure that they will be in Auckland to fulfil their mentoring relationship.
+If you are going on exchange in 2021, you will not be eligible to apply.

 The WMP is designed for students who need assistance with their career path and want to improve skills and broaden their networks.
 Be prepared to attend an event each month, usually held after 6pm.

 Applications will be judged on quality of responses, and students involved in extracurricular, voluntary and community activities will also be regarded highly.
-Selected mentees will be notified by email by December 2018.
-The programme starts in Semester One 2019.
+The programme starts in Semester One 2021.

 It is important to note that this is not a work experience programme or a recruitment tool and students should not expect to obtain employment from the programme.